f-mahler/kirby-vercel/README.md

 # DEPRECATED

+This is no longer supported.
+Unfortunately don't have the time to work on this plugin.

 # Kirby Vercel

 This is a plugin to trigger [deploy hooks](https://vercel.com/docs/v2/more/deploy-hooks) of a static site with Vercel directly from the Kirby panel.